 Craig joined Sevenhill Cellars in 1999, when he was appointed Vineyard Manager.
 His viticultural philosophy focuses on biological farming principles, which incorporate sustainable practices that have low environmental impact and enhance the natural balance and health of the soil.
 Craig is passionate in his belief that these principles are significant in producing grapes that are fruit-driven, the key to making the best possible wines.
 Craig is a member of the Clare Valley Vine Improvement Society and sat for a term on the Phylloxera & Grape Industry Board of South Australia.

 Tony’s sales focus comes after working in a wide variety of roles in the wine industry.
 After a background in hospitality, Tony joined the industry in 2004, working as a vintage cellar hand at Penfold’s Magill Estate.
 Post vintage, he took up an opportunity with Nepenthe Viticulture, where he gained extensive experience in the management of a number of vineyards in the Adelaide Hills.
 During this period he also completed a Graduate Diploma of Applied Science: Viticulture in 2006 before moving to the Clare Valley as Works Manager for Kirribilly Vineyard Management.
 In 2010, Tony’s focus switched to a sales/marketing role with the establishment of a regional cellar door specialising in smaller producers from the Clare Valley.
-Tony’s sales role continued with Kirrihill Wines Cellar Door in 2012 and he joined Sevenhill Cellars in October 2014 where he is responsible for the Cellar Door operation and direct customer sales.
+Tony’s sales role continued with Kirrihill Wines Cellar Door in 2012 and he joined Sevenhill Cellars in October 2014 where he is responsible for sales and Cellar Door operation.

 Paul is an experienced communications practitioner with extensive involvement in the wine industry.
 Paul joined Sevenhill in 2008 from Michels Warren, one of South Australia’s leading public relations consultancies where he worked with a number of premium wine companies, ranging from small family businesses to large corporates.
 A skilled writer, Paul’s consulting work included brand and product development, corporate literature and media relations.
 Before moving to public relations, Paul was a journalist for newspapers and the ABC.